 - After 5-7 days it is ready to use.

 - Pour water into a big pot.
 Add allspice berries and bay leaves and bring to boil.

 - Reduce the heat.
 Add smoked pork bones, bacon, and white sausage.
 Cook for about 30 minutes, but don't bring it to a boil!

-- In the meantime, peel and dice an onion, then fry it on oil.
+- In the meantime, peel and dice an onion, then fry it in oil.

 - Take off the meat.
-Dice the bacon and cut the white sausage in slices or bigger chunks.
+Dice the bacon and cut the white sausage into slices or bigger chunks.
 You may also remove meat from the bones and dice it.

 - Stir zakwas for about 1 minute, making sure there are no lumps.